suco-gt/HPC-Student-Resources/README.md

 |AE6779, ISYE 6779|Dynamic System Simulation and Modeling|

 ### HPC Conferences
-Many of the members of GT Supercomputing have had extremely positive experiences at various HPC conferences, which give students a chance to network, learn about research, and potentially find new opportunities in HPC.
+Many of the members of Supercomputing @ GT have had extremely positive experiences at various HPC conferences, which give students a chance to network, learn about research, and potentially find new opportunities in HPC.
 We encourage students interested in HPC to attend these conferences if at possible, whether they are presenting research or simply attending.
 |**Name**|**Description**|
 |--------|---------------|
 |**[ACM/IEEE SC (Supercomputing Conference)](https://supercomputing.org)**|Largest supercomputing conference held yearly in the US.
 Will be held in Atlanta in 2024!
 Includes research papers and a trade show for industry, includes upwards of 13,000 attendees.